-I signed out of my work LastPass, and into my personal one.
-As the 2FA popup appeared, the GitHub details were auto-filled on the site, despite having never logged into LastPass with my personal account on that computer before.
+I signed out of my work LastPass account and into my own.
+Simultaneously, as the 2FA popup appeared, the GitHub details were auto-filled on the site.
+Despite having never logged into LastPass with my account on that computer before.

-This was quite concerning to me, as LastPass is a service that stores a lot of very sensitive information for a lot of people and businesses.
+This outcome was quite concerning to me, as LastPass is a service that stores a lot of confidential information for many people and businesses.

-My goal with the bug bounty program wasn’t to receive a payout, but more to get the issue fixed as LastPass is a service I personally use.
+My goal with the bug bounty program wasn't to receive a payout but more to get the issue fixed as LastPass is a service I use.

-They ended up closing the issue as Won’t Fix, as it’s an accepted business risk for the customer.
-I can see why they’re willing to accept the risk here, as logging into LastPass on a public computer is already a horrendously bad idea, but it would be nice for this data to be cleared on sign-out.
+They ended up closing the issue as Won't Fix, as it's an accepted business risk for the customer.
+I can see why they're willing to take the risk here, as logging into LastPass on a public computer is already a horrendously bad idea, but it would be nice to clear the flag on a sign-out.

 The original reproduction steps provided to LastPass are as follows,